Annuities by State

 One of the most important protections states provide is the regulation of the financial stability of its insurance carriers.
 Each state has robust procedures for monitoring and addressing financial instability.
 Ideally, routine annual compliance reporting will discover an insurance carrier’s financial issues early.

-However, in the event that an insurance carrier fails to cover its obligations, each state has a Guaranty Association designed to cover a certain amount of each contract.
+However, if an insurance carrier fails to cover its obligations, each state has a Guaranty Association designed to cover a certain amount of each contract.
 Consumers are guaranteed the expected value of their contract or the state guarantee limit, whichever is less.

 NAIC’s Suitability in Annuity Transactions Model Regulation (#275)